Read our guide on the best money transfer credit cards in the UK right now, including info on fees, interest rates and more.

 The costs of sending money back home or to another country from Switzerland can soon stack up when you use a bank.
 But if you do make international transfers regularly, you’ll be pleased to know that there is a better option.

 Open a multi-currency account with Wise and you can start whizzing money around the world before you even set foot in Switzerland.
-Fees are always low and transparent, so you know exactly what you’ll be paying (including the real, mid-market exchange rate) before hitting ‘send’.
-It could end up as much as 8x cheaper than using your bank¹⁶.
+The fees are low and transparent, so you know exactly what you’ll be paying (including the fair mid-market exchange rate) before hitting ‘send’.

 So, if you’re facing annoying delays or paperwork trying to get a Swiss bank account open, why not open a Wise multi-currency account in the meantime?
 You can use it to cover essential moving costs in Switzerland, such as paying your first rent instalment, and continue using it as a low-cost way to send money home once you’re all settled in.